 The above post may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 It is being made available in an effort to advance the understanding of environmental, political, human rights, economic, democracy, scientific, social justice, for the purpose of historical debate, and to advance the understanding of Christian conservative issues.
 It is believed that this constitutes a ”fair use” of any such copyrighted material as provided for in section 107 of the Copyright Law.
 In accordance with the title 17 U.S. C. section 107, the material in this post is shown without profit to those who have expressed an interest in receiving the included information for research and educational purposes.

 The New Testament equivalent of Sheol is Hades.
-Prior to Christ’s resurrection,Luke 16:19-31shows Hades paradiseto be divided into two realms: a place of comfort where Lazarus was (heaven) and a place of torment where the rich man was (hell).
+Prior to Christ’s resurrection,Luke 16:19-31shows Hades to be divided into two realms: a place of comfort where Lazarus was (heaven) and a place of torment where the rich man was (hell).
 Lazarus’s place of comfort is elsewhere called Paradise (Luke 23:43).
 The rich man’s place of torment is called Gehenna inMark 9:45.
 Between Paradise and Gehenna (the two districts of Hades) there was “a great gulf fixed” (Luke 16:26).

 Jesus is described as having descended into Hades after His death (Acts 2:27,31; cf.Ephesians 4:9).
 At the resurrection of Jesus Christ, it seems that the believers in Hades (i.e., the occupants of Paradise) were moved to another location.
 Now, Paradise is above rather than below (2 Corinthians 12:2-4).